 The American Dahlia Society (ADS) categorizes today’s dahlias into various groups based on size, form, and color.
 Those details can be found here.

 There are several ways to enjoy your first dahlia.
-Most major garden centers, home improvement stores, and mail-order sources sell dahlia tubers (a thick, underground stem or rhizome) as well as blooming potted plants.
-A tuber looks like a sweet potato that grows under the soil surface and sends up strong stems.
-Additionally, almost every dahlia society has tuber and plant sales and they welcome guests to those events.
+Most major garden centers, home improvement stores, and mail-order sources sell dahlia tuberous roots (a thick, underground stem or rhizome) as well as blooming potted plants.
+This root looks like a sweet potato that grows under the soil surface and sends up strong stems.
+Additionally, almost every dahlia society has sales and they welcome guests to those events.

 When to plant

-Your tubers can go directly into the ground in the spring when the ground is warm and there is little chance of frost.
+Your tuberous root can go directly into the ground in the spring when the ground is warm and there is little chance of frost.
 One good guideline is to plant at the same time as you would a tomato.
-If you want blooms as early as possible, you can start the tubers indoors in good light about a month before planting time.
+If you want blooms as early as possible, you can start the them indoors in good light about a month before planting time.
 By starting early you could have a small plant ready to transplant at planting time.

 Where to plant